bytedance/IconPark/packages/react/README.md

 ```

 ### Include Component
-Import a icon from `@icon-park/react`at the top of a component and then use it in the render function:
+Import an icon from `@icon-park/react`at the top of a component and then use it in the render function:

 ```
 import {Home} from '@icon-park/react';